VENUE: CSIRO Clayton Central Precinct, 1 Research Way, Clayton VIC 3169, AUSTRALIA

 Several world experts have been invited to provide keynote lectures that will discuss how various domains can benefit from advanced control.
 Discussions will centre on how machine learning and quantum machine learning may be leveraged to achieve real-time control, and provide domain perspectives from additive manufacturing, flow chemistry, energy, robotics, and space/aerospace.
 The delegates will also develop an R&D roadmap to advance this area of research.
 Early career researchers are strongly encouraged to submit posters that showcase their thinking/research on the topic – more details may be found under ‘Poster Competition (for Early Career Researchers)’.

 The Symposium takes place in late March when Melbourne comes alive with the stunning colours of the Southern Hemisphere autumn.
 If you are travelling from interstate or overseas, you can also attend the Avalon Australian International Air Show 2025 during your visit.
+Do not miss this exciting event that provides a rare opportunity to network with global and national experts working in a fast-moving field.

 Discounts and Prizes